 “World Sepsis Day is an opportunity for people worldwide to unite in the fight against sepsis.”

 Recent analysis published in the Lancet report and based on medical records from 195 nations, shows there are 49 million cases per year of sepsis and 11 million people a year are dying from sepsis- more than killed by Cancer.
-It is now estimated that sepsis deaths account for 1 in 5 of all deaths around the World.
+It is now estimated that sepsis deaths account for one in five of all deaths around the World.

 September is Sepsis Awareness Month.
-It is also Sepsis Research’s ‘Sock it to Sepsis’ fundraising campaign and there are many fundraising events running throughout the month.
-World Sepsis Day, which is one of our biggest fundraising days in the year!
+It is also when we host our ‘Sock it to Sepsis’ fundraising campaign and there are many fundraising events running throughout the month.

 Want to get involved?
 Want to help us fight to #StopSepsisNow?
 There are loads of ways you can take part and we truly appreciate every piece of support we receive, no matter how large or small.
 Find out more about Sock it to Sepsis and how you can help support us here.

 World Sepsis Day is one of our biggest fundraising days in the year and this year, in light of the current situation, we’ve decided to host a Virtual Launch to World Sepsis Day on Thursday 10th September.
 Click here for more information on what we’ve got planned or register your interest for the event below.